CS126SP20/final-project-teresa622/DEVELOPMENT.md

 # Development

 ---
-- **4/20/20**(hehe) Apparently randomness is not good for clearing rows
+- **4/20/20**(hehe) Implemented line clearing functionality
-    - [ ] Figure out how to add a 'I' tetromino every so often or that you can't have more than 3 of the same tetromino in a row.
+    - [ ] Figure out how to not have more than 3 of the same tetromino in a row.
+Or should it be completely random..?
     - [ ] Add color to the tetrominoes.
 Maybe this functionality will be implemented in the farther future.
+    * Continue to keep testing more
+    * Figure out how to end the game if the player reaches the top of the screen
+    * Implement more scoring functionalities with the database
 - **4/19/20** Implemented rotation functionality
     * Consider modifying the rotation of L tetromino
     * Test more of tetromino